 Further, LinkedIn allows marketers the option to deploy both “and” and “or” interest-based targeting.
 This means that while you can narrow down your audience to include LinkedIn users who have a master’s degree and are interested in sales and retail, you can also target users who have a master’s degree or are interested in sales and retail, or politics and law, or any other targeting criteria that you can be utilized on LinkedIn’s advertising platform.
 On the other hand, while building your ideal audience, there is most likely a group of users who you do not want to serve ads to.
 Problem solved!
-You can exclude people based on the same demographics and criteria that are utilized while building your target audience.
+Advertisers involved with digital marketing can exclude people based on the same demographics and criteria that are utilized while building your target audience.

 And finally, the ultimate social media giant and my personal favorite as a marketer – Facebook.
 A powerhouse in this space, Facebook’s advertising UI also houses Instagram ads.
-If you can think it, you can most likely utilize it as targeting criteria on Facebook.
+If you can think it, you can most likely utilize it as targeting criteria on a social media ad built on Facebook.
 Facebook includes standard targeting on other platforms such as age, location, interests, etc. but you can usually take this a step further.
 Rather than targeting specific locations, you can target DMAs or a city along with a specified mile radius surrounding that city.
 In the realm of interest targeting, the possibilities are endless.
 You can target interests based on both a user’s interactions online or by specific pages a user has liked.
-You can also target based on different professional information such as job title, employer, college attended, etc. A word of caution is to take the professional targeting with a grain of salt.
+You can also target based on different professional information such as job title, employer, college attended, etc. A word of caution for social media users is to take the professional targeting with a grain of salt.
 Unlike LinkedIn, Facebook users are not necessarily posting job updates in a timely fashion, if they are updating this information at all, due to the nature of the platform.
 Similar to LinkedIn, you can use and/or targeting, and similar to LinkedIn and Twitter, you are able to exclude users from seeing your ads.

-Although the features mentioned above are useful and set Facebook apart, a particularly useful feature is lookalike audiences.
+Although the social media advertising features mentioned above are useful and set Facebook apart, a particularly useful feature for digital marketing is lookalike audiences.
 If you have a list of users that contains identifying information such as first and last name and email address, you can upload this list to Facebook to match this list to existing Facebook users, resulting in a curated audience that ads can be served to.
 Even cooler, you can make a lookalike audience based off of these uploaded lists.
 For example, you can create an audience of people who are similar to this existing list, with the percent of similarity and audience size being specified by the marketer.